garrandall/popular-music-data/tracks/big-yellow-taxi-counting-crows-vanessa-carlton.md

 They paved paradise and put up a parking lot
 With a pink hotel, a boutique, and a swingin' hot spot Don't it always seem to go
 That you don't know what you got 'til it's gone
 They paved paradise and put up a parking lot

-Ooooh, bop bop bop
+Oh, bop bop bop
-Ooooh, bop bop bop
+Oh, bop bop bop

 They took all the trees, and put em in a tree museum